renPratt/AI-SuperTicTacToe/README.md

 what board it will lead the opponent to, etc. I then wrote the **minimax algorithm**.
 This had me stumped for a while, as it isn’t something I have written before, but eventually I was able to figure it out.
 It can see into the future of what the board might look like, and makes decisions based on that.
-From there, **adding alpha beta pruning** was easy.
+From there, **adding alpha beta pruning** took less time than I expected it would.

+## How The Algorithms Compare

 When pitting my algorithms against each other, my greedy algorithm, of course, lost consistently.
 This was because it had no ability to look into the future, and didn't have an understanding of the larger